MoeHamoud/android-interview-questions/README.md

 * **Explain `Looper`, `Handler` and `HandlerThread`.** - [Learn from here](https://blog.mindorks.com/android-core-looper-handler-and-handlerthread-bd54d69fe91a) and [from video](https://www.youtube.com/watch?v=rfLMwbOKLRk&list=PL6nth5sRD25hVezlyqlBO9dafKMc5fAU2)

+    - MessageQueue: It is a low-level class holding the list of messages to be dispatched by a Looper.
+Messages are not added directly to a MessageQueue, but rather through Handler objects associated with the Looper.
+    - Looper: It loops over a MessageQueue which contains the messages to be dispatched.
+The actual task of managing the queue is done by the Handler which is responsible for handling (adding, removing, dispatching) messages in the message queue.
+    - Handler: It allows you to send and process Message and Runnable objects associated with a thread's MessageQueue.
+Each Handler instance is associated with a single thread and that thread's message queue.

 * **How does the threading work in Android?** - [Learn from here](https://www.youtube.com/watch?v=zfDYK-xB1Uo)

+    When an application is launched, the system creates a thread of execution for the application, called "main."
+This thread is very important because it is in charge of dispatching events to the appropriate user interface widgets, including drawing events.

+    Because of the single threaded model described above, it's vital to the responsiveness of your application's UI that you do not block the UI thread.
+If you have operations to perform that are not instantaneous, you should make sure to do them in separate threads ("background" or "worker" threads).

+    However, note that you cannot update the UI from any thread other than the UI thread or the "main" thread.

 * **Android Memory Leak and Garbage Collection** - [Learn from here](https://www.youtube.com/watch?v=zCSSFRRIreo)

+    A memory leak happens when your code allocates memory for an object, but never deallocates it.
+This can happen for many reasons.

+    No matter the cause, when a memory leak occurs the Garbage Collector thinks an object is still needed because it’s still referenced by other objects.
+But those references should have cleared.

+    If the app continues to leak memory, it’ll eventually run out of it and crash.

 #### Working With Multimedia Content